vendetta-labs/vendetta-markets-contracts/contracts/fixed-odds-market/README.md

 - [X] It properly updates market initial odds
 - [X] It cant update market if sender isnt the admin
 - [X] It cant update market if it is no longer active
+- [X] It cant update market with invalid fee spread odds
+- [X] It cant update market with invalid max bet risk factor
+- [X] It cant update market with invalid seed liquidity amplifier
+- [X] It cant update market with invalid initial odds

 ### Score market
 - [X] It properly scores the market and collects fees